90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-91. What dating app, founded in 2012, is known for its swiping feature to match users?
+91. Question: What dating app, founded in 2012, is known for its swiping feature to match users?

 Answer: Tinder